AbleTheAbove/echOS-arm/README.md

 Does QEMU have a simple way to add a machine?
 I could mock one up *Pausing to search* kind of

 a power led for each board and an `OK` led for each as well.
 Should it support hot swapping the graphics?
 Probably not!
 Would it be cool?
 Yes

+TODO: Split this off into a separate repo and develop the idea further